Our Student Services staff embodies the college's mission: making a positive difference.

 Each year, campuses choose one male and one female student to receive the Citizenship Award.
 Nominees must be in the last semester of his/her program, demonstrate outstanding qualities as a campus or community leader, demonstrate characteristics of good citizenship, and excellent social skills such as a pleasing personality, positive attitude, ability to work with others and above average grades.
 Students who receive this award are recognized at the annual awards ceremony held on each campus.

-Each campus Military Services Center has a Veterans Affairs (V.A.)
-School Certifying Official (SCO) who assists former and current service personnel and dependents eligible for V.A. education benefits.
-All students receiving V.A. education benefits are required to report changes in course load, absences, interruption in attendance or withdrawals to the Military Services Office to minimize personal liability resulting from over payments of V.A. benefits.
+Students utilizing Military Benefits may visit the Enrollment Services Center for assistance related to Military Benefits.
+All students receiving Military benefits are required to report changes in course load, absences, interruption in attendance, adding courses or withdrawals to the Military Benefits Processing Center using the online schedule change form found at https://mgccc.edu/enroll/apply-now/military-students/ to minimize personal liability resulting from over payments of Military benefits.

 Veterans Administration Information

 Admission requirements must be met before the student can be certified with Veterans Administration.
 Admission documents will become part of the permanent record of the applicant.

 Each student's records pertaining to the certification of enrollment for Military Benefits, are under the administrative supervision of the Director of Military Benefits Processing.
 All financial records are maintained by the Dean of Business Services.
 The Director of Military Benefits Processing is responsible for each eligible student's certification.

 Residency Information for Military and Dependents